The 12 Instant Benefits Of Humming Daily:

 3: Has a very relaxing and soothing effect on your neck, face, head and shoulder muscles, which helps dissolve stress.
 Try it, you’ll be surprised.

 4: Humming reduces the number of thoughts that fill your head.
-When you are humming there is no room for over thinking.
+When you are humming there is little room for over thinking.

 5: Humming puts a smile on your face.
 Well, it certainly does for me.